huggingface/huggingface_hub/docs/hub/inference.md

 ## How can I see my usage?

 You can head to the [Inference API dashboard](https://api-inference.huggingface.co/dashboard/).
 Learn more about it in the [Inference API documentation](https://api-inference.huggingface.co/docs/python/html/usage.html#api-usage-dashboard).

+## Is there programmatic access to the Inference API?

+Yes, the `huggingface_hub` library has a client wrapper documented [here](/docs/hub/how-to-inference).